Armaan-Agarwal/Encap64/README.md

 ## Usage:

-Run the Python script.
+1. Run the Python script.
-Enter the text you want to encrypt or decrypt.
+2. Enter the text you want to encrypt or decrypt.
-Enter the password (currently hardcoded as "1234").
+3. Enter the password (currently hardcoded as "1234").
-Click the "Encrypt" or "Decrypt" button.
+4. Click the "Encrypt" or "Decrypt" button.

 ## Limitations:

-Uses insecure base64 encoding.
+1. Uses insecure base64 encoding.
-Hardcoded password for decryption.
+2. Hardcoded password for decryption.
-Basic GUI with limited functionality.
+3. Basic GUI with limited functionality.

 ## Improvements:

-Implement strong encryption algorithms like AES.
+1. Implement strong encryption algorithms like AES.
-Use secure key management practices.
+2. Use secure key management practices.
-Enhance the GUI with features like file saving, loading, and copy/paste.
+3. Enhance the GUI with features like file saving, loading, and copy/paste.
-Improve error handling and user feedback.
+4. Improve error handling and user feedback.

 ## Dependencies:

-tkinter
+1. tkinter
-messagebox
+2. messagebox
-base64
+3. base64

 ## How to Run:

-Save the code as a Python file (encap64.py).
+1. Save the code as a Python file (encap64.py).
-Open a terminal or command prompt.
+2. Open a terminal or command prompt.
-Navigate to the directory containing the script.
+3. Navigate to the directory containing the script.
-Run the script using python encap64.py.
+4. Run the script using python encap64.py.

 ## Security Warning:

 The provided code is not secure for sensitive data.
 Use it for educational purposes only.

+![Example of execution]